 Choosing a zimmer (pronounced tsimmer) in northern Israel is not that easy - there are so many to choose from!
 If you've never stayed in one before, I will try to give you as much information as I can so you know what to expect.
-If this is not your first time, you may want to skip to my family's favourites - and why we chose them.
+If this is not your first time, you may want to skip to my family's favourites.

 Basically, it's a bed and breakfast - but with an Israeli twist.
 There are hundreds of them in the Galilee and the Golan.
 Some people have built one or two guest rooms as an additional source of income and many kibbutzim and moshavim (farming settlements) offer country lodgings on a larger scale and generally have swimming pools and amenities for the children.

 The accommodations are usually rustic, quite often made of wood or natural stone, and the emphasis is on getting close to nature.
 Green Tourism is something that is growing slowly in Israel and there are already several eco-friendly lodgings in the north (and the south) of the country.